Annual Consumer Information Notice

 Missouri State University Faculty and Staff Services

-Missouri State University offers two Employee Assistance Programs (EAPs) for its employees and their immediate family.
+Missouri State University offers two Employee Assistance Programs (EAPs)) for its employees and their immediate family.
 An EAP is a free, confidential service to help employees and their immediate family members with a wide range of problems.
 EAPs can provide information, support, and referral services to assist with life concerns, including employee mental health concerns.
 The following two (2) EAPS are free, confidential and are available twenty (24) hours a day, seven (7) days a week, three hundred sixty-five (365) days a year:

 Access more information regarding Missouri State University’s Employee Assistance Programs.

-Procedures for Identifying Suicide Concerns
+Resources for Identifying Suicide Concerns

 Common warning signs exist that can indicate that a person may be considering harming themselves or others.
 All members of the University should be aware of recognized suicide warning signs, and feel comfortable reporting concerns regarding students, faculty, or staff displaying these signs.
-Some, but not all, suicide warning signs are:

-• Making a suicide plan
+• Making a plan researching ways to die

 Concerned individuals should report these concerns to any of the national, local, or campus resources indicated in this Policy.